The COL data pipeline

 Regardless of the original data format, ChecklistBank generates a standardised interpretation in the COL Data Package (ColDP) format.
 Both the original and the interpreted versions are exposed to users, in close coordination with the data publishers.
 The ColDP format supports the generation of standardised views and access via the COL API.
 Every dataset in ChecklistBank is assigned a unique Digital Object Identifier (DOI) to support easy standardised citation.

-4: Building the COL Checklist
+4: Building the Catalogue of Life

 5: Accessing and using the data